red-sayed/AES_Implementation/README.md

  * There is no built-in error checking or protection from out-of-bounds memory access errors as a result of malicious input.

 ## Want to build your own standard?
-If you're interested in building your standard on this one, you can find everything you need to know in 'YOUR_STANDARD_GUIDE.txt'.
+If you're interested in building your standard on the base of this one, you can find everything you need to know in 'YOUR_STANDARD_GUIDE.txt'.

 ##
 Do contact me if you have improvements to the code(contacts are in each of source files).